 Dean's Research Scholar Program

-We know some of the most exciting biomedical breakthroughs occur at the intersection of traditional research disciplines.
+Some of the most exciting biomedical breakthroughs occur at the intersection of traditional research disciplines.
 As a leading academic health center on the West Coast, the Oregon Health & Science University (OHSU) has a strong commitment to fostering new, innovative approaches to biomedical discovery.
-The Dean's Research Scholar Program (DRSP) was developed to build on this commitment by attracting top interdisciplinary postdoctoral researchers to OHSU to catalyze novel interdisciplinary research.
-DRSP is a distinctive opportunity to pursue a state-of-the-art project at the cross-section of disciplines.
+The Dean's Research Scholar Program (DRSP) was developed to build on this commitment by recruiting top interdisciplinary postdoctoral researchers to OHSU to catalyze novel interdisciplinary research.
+DRSP is a distinctive opportunity to start a research career pursuing a state-of-the-art project at the cross-section of disciplines.

 OHSU is located in Portland,